MSTRoth/engine/README.md

 Inventory variables

-aircraft: the name of each platform
+`aircraft`: the name of each platform

-type: the type of aircraft.
+`type`: the type of aircraft.
 Includes: Bomber, FighterAttack, Helicopter, Recon, Tanker, Trainer, and Transport

-year: the fiscal year
+`year`: the fiscal year

-amount: the number for each platform in the USAF Total Active Inventory
+`amount`: the number for each platform in the USAF Total Active Inventory

-engine: the name of each engine
+`engine`: the name of each engine

-engine_type: the type of engine.
+`engine_type`: the type of engine.
 Includes: Radial, Turbofan, Turbojet, Turboprop, and Turboshaft

-engine_number: the number of engines on the specific aircraft
+`engine_number`: the number of engines on the specific aircraft

-engine_company: the main manufacturer for each engine
+`engine_company`: the main manufacturer for each engine

-takeoff_weight: max listed takeoff weight in pounds
+`takeoff_weight`: max listed takeoff weight in pounds

-speed: max listed speed in mph
+`speed`: max listed speed in mph

-range: max listed range in mi
+`range`: max listed range in mi

-ceiling: max listed service ceiling in ft
+`ceiling`: max listed service ceiling in ft

-climb_rate: listed rate of climb in ft/min
+`climb_rate`: listed rate of climb in ft/min

-thrust_weight_aircraft: listed thrust/weight ratio of the aircraft
+`thrust_weight_aircraft`: listed thrust/weight ratio of the aircraft

-thrust: max listed thrust of the engine in lbs
+`thrust`: max listed thrust of the engine in lbs

-pressure_ratio: listed overall pressure ratio
+`pressure_ratio`: listed overall pressure ratio

-engine_weight: listed engine weight in lbs
+`engine_weight`: listed engine weight in lbs

-thrust_weight_engine: listed thurst/weight ratio of the engine
+`thrust_weight_engine`: listed thurst/weight ratio of the engine

-intro_year: the first year that the aircraft appeared in the USAF Total Active Inventory
+`intro_year`: the first year that the aircraft appeared in the USAF Total Active Inventory

-peak_amount: the max amount for each aircraft between 1950 - present
+`peak_amount`: the max amount for each aircraft between 1950 - present

-generation: the fighter generation for FighterAttack aircraft
+`generation`: the fighter generation for FighterAttack aircraft